dpellier/oneMapToRuleThemAll/README.md

             }
         }]
     }
+}
 ```

 ### render

-Display the map with all yhe given points and bind the configured events.
+Display the map with all the given points and bind the configured events.

 Currently, each point click event is bind to the toggling of the info window.

 ### load(callback, loadingMask, clustered)

-Each provider script are loaded asynchronously when needed.
+Each provider scripts are loaded asynchronously when needed.
-So before rendering the, call the load method to fetch all the needed resources.
+So before rendering the map, you'll have to call the load method to fetch all the needed resources.

-In the load callback, you'll get access to the provider object (ex: google.maps), so you will have to set your options at this moment if you use some of this (ex: google.maps.ControlPosition.TOP_RIGHT)
+In the load callback, you'll get access to the provider object (ex: `google.maps`), so you will have to set your options at this moment if you use some of this (ex: `google.maps.ControlPosition.TOP_RIGHT`)

 #### callback
 Type: `Function`